tc39/proposal-math-sum/README.md

 Python's [`math.fsum`](https://docs.python.org/3/library/math.html#math.fsum) is currently implemented using the same algorithm (though without handling intermediate overflow).

-### What if I have a long list, such that I can't reasonably put it on the stack with `...args`?

-I'd like to have a version which works with iterables.
-Unfortunately `Math.max` sets precedent that such methods are variadic, so `Math.sum` probably will need to be as well.

-In my ideal world we would also add `Math.maxFrom` and `Math.sumFrom` (or some other, better names) which operate on iterables instead of varargs.
+### Iterable-taking or variadic?

+`Math.max` precedent suggests variadic, but that's really not what you want - once your lists get larger than a few tens of thousands of elements, you'll probably overflow the stack and get a RangeError.

+So this proposal includes only an iterable-taking form.

+### Naming

+`Math.sum` is the obvious name, but it's not obvious that this going to be a different (slower) algorithm than naive summation.
+This is tentatively called `Math.sumExact` to call attention to that difference.

+Since it differs from `Math.max` in taking an iterable, we might want a name which calls attention to that as well, such as `sumExactFrom`.
+See [issue #3](https://github.com/tc39/proposal-math-sum/issues/3) for discussion.

 ### Should this coerce things to number, or throw if given something which is not a number?

-I want to [stop coercing things](https://github.com/tc39/how-we-work/pull/136), but unfortunately `Math.max` is pretty strong precedent that we do coercion.
+I want to [stop coercing things](https://github.com/tc39/how-we-work/pull/136), but `Math.max` is pretty strong precedent that we do coercion.

-I'm hopeful that engines will be able to have a fast path when they know everything is a Number already, at least for the iterable-taking version.
+As currently specified it will reject non-number values, breaking with precedent.

+### Is the sum of an empty list 0 or -0?

+In some sense -0 is the right answer: that's the additive identity on floats.

+But in another sense the point is stick as close to real-number arithmetic as possible, and in the reals there is no -0.

+Python's `fsum` returns 0 when given an empty list.

+As currently specified this will return -0.
+This question remains open.
+See [issue #5](https://github.com/tc39/proposal-math-sum/issues/5) for discussion.

 ### Should this work with BigInts?

-[No](https://github.com/tc39/proposal-bigint-math/issues/23) - it's important that `Math.sum()` returns the Number `-0`, which means that `5n + Math.sum(...bigints)` would throw when `bigints` is empty, which would be bad.
+[No](https://github.com/tc39/proposal-bigint-math/issues/23) - it's important that `Math.sumExact()` returns the Number `-0` (or `0`), which means that `5n + Math.sumExact(bigints)` would throw when `bigints` is empty, which would be bad.

-We should have seperate methods for summing BigInts.
-I'd vote for `BigInt.sum`.
-Maybe as part of this proposal, maybe not.
+We could have seperate methods for summing BigInts.
+I'd vote for `BigInt.sum` or `BigInt.sumFrom`, depending on the outcome of the naming discussion above.
+But such a method will not be part of this proposal.

 ### What about product?

 That comes up much less so I'm not currently proposing it.

-### What should the `.length` of the function be?

-`Math.max` uses 2, so that's what I'm defaulting to, but it doesn't really matter and if you feel strongly it should be some other thing feel free to send a PR making the change and a case for it.